pablo19sc/guidance-for-external-connectivity-amazon-vpc-lattice/README.md

 ## Deployment Validation

-* Open the AWS CloudFormation console and verify that the following stack is deployed without errors: **guidance-vpclattice-external**.
+* Open the AWS CloudFormation console and verify that the stack is deployed without errors.
 * Move to the Amazon Elastic Container Service console.
-A cluster with the name **guidance-vpclattice-external-NginxCluster-%random%** should have been created with 3 running tasks.
+A cluster with the name **{STACK_NAME}-NginxCluster-%random%** should have been created with 3 running tasks.

 ## Running the Guidance